foxbits/ytm-to-statsfm/README.md

    1. This script uses by default as input file a `watch-history.json` available in the same folder; you can use a different file if you want, by specifying `--file your-file.json`
 3. The script will run (time depends on your history size).
 It will then output info regarding its status.
 4. The script exports 3 files in the `output` folder, based on the original file name:
-   1. `.sanitized.songs.json` - the list of songs detected on YT Music listening history.
+   1. `.songs.json` - the list of songs detected on YT Music listening history.
 These are 100% accurate ✅
-   2. `.sanitized.videos.json` - the list of music videos detected on your YT Music listening history; These can be or cannot be accurate when converted to tracks 🤔
+   2. `.videos.json` - the list of music videos detected on your YT Music listening history; These can be or cannot be accurate when converted to tracks 🤔
-      - if you run the program with `--ignore-videos` flag, then the music videos are not processed and are put in a `.sanitized.skipped.json` list
+      - if you run the program with `--ignore-videos` flag, then the music videos are not processed and are put in a `.skipped.json` list
       - Since music videos naming can follow or not follow deterministic naming standards, it is recommended to do a double check and edit / correct the entries in this file before importing; otherwise, you will have to review the matchings anyways in the final step
-      - For more details see #2 from [Caveats / Troubleshooting](#caveats--troubleshooting)
+      - For more details see #2 from [Caveats / Troubleshooting]((#4-caveats--troubleshooting))
-   3. `.sanitized.errors.json` - the list of entries in the history that cannot be processed ❌
+   3. `.errors.json` - the list of entries in the history that cannot be processed ❌
       - The file contains entries in the original YT Music listening history format, therefore, if you think you can fix any of the entries, have a quick look, fix them and then use the corrected file as input for the `sanitizer script` (e.g. restart the process but with the corrected file);
       - Most of the cases the error is due to missing artist name / track name in the YTM export, and you have to put them manually
 5. At the end of this process you will have 1/2/3 json files that you can use for the next step